Zvonko Pamić: MSV Duisburg loan

 On 27 May 2011, it was announced by Bayer Leverkusen that Pamić would join MSV Duisburg for the 2011–12 season on loan.
-He scored his first goal for the team on November 2011.
+He scored his first goal for the team in November 2011.
 In his first season with MSV Duisburg, Pamić made total of 24 Bundesliga appearance, adding one in DFB-Pokal.
 MSV and Bayer reached the agreement about Pamić, and the loan was extended until June 2013.
 He made another 13 appearances for Duisburg until January 2013.

 Dinamo Zagreb

 In January 2013, the loan at MSV Duisburg was terminated and Pamić returned to Croatia to join Dinamo Zagreb.

 On 25 September 2013 he impressed Dinamo's fans and the Croatian Media becoming the first-ever Croatian player in the history of Dinamo Zagreb to score a goal direct from a Corner kick.
 Pamić scored the Corner kick-goal in the first round of the 2013–14 Croatian Cup in the match against HNK Suhopolje.

 Now Pamić is playing regularly for At one moment, Pamić was a regular first choice and was the top assist provider in Dinamo Zagreb's squad.